Pantalla#

 A continuación se muestra una lista de todos los métodos:

-print— Prints text at the current cursor position.set_cursor— Sets the cursor to a specific row and column.next_row— Moves the cursor to column 1 of the next row.clear_row— Clears a row of text.row— Returns the current cursor row.column— Returns the current cursor column.print_at— Prints text at a specific x and y location.get_string_width— Returns the width of a string in pixels.get_string_height— Returns the height of a string in pixels.clear_line— Clears a line of text.new_line— Moves the cursor to a new line.
+print— Prints text, numbers, or variable values at the current cursor position.set_cursor— Moves the cursor to a specific row and column.next_row— Moves the cursor to column 1 of the next row.clear_row— Clears a row of text.row— Returns the row where text will be printed.column— Returns the column where text will be printed.print_at— Prints text, numbers, or variable values at a specific x and y coordinate.get_string_width— Returns the width of a string in pixels using the current font.get_string_height— Returns the height of a string in pixels using the current font.clear_line— Clears a line of text.new_line— Moves the cursor to a new line.

-Mutadores: cambian la configuración de la pantalla, los colores y el comportamiento del dibujo.
+Motadores: Cambian la configuración de la pantalla, los colores y el comportamiento de dibujo.

-clear_screen— Clears the screen of all drawings and text.set_font— Sets the font for printed text.set_pen_width— Sets the thickness for drawn shapes and lines.set_pen_color— Sets the color for outlines and text.set_fill_color— Sets the fill color for shapes and backgrounds.set_origin— Sets a new origin for printing and drawing.
+clear_screen— Clears the screen of all drawings and text.set_font— Sets the font for printed text.set_pen_width— Sets the thickness of drawn lines and shape outlines.set_pen_color— Sets the color of text, pixels, lines, and shape outlines.set_fill_color— Sets the fill color for drawn shapes and printed text backgrounds.set_origin— Sets the origin used for coordinate-based printing and drawing.

-pressing— Returns whether the screen is being pressed.x_position— Returns the X coordinate of the last screen event.y_position— Returns the Y coordinate of the last screen event.
+pressing— Returns whether the screen is being pressed.x_position— Returns the x-coordinate of the last screen press.y_position— Returns the y-coordinate of the last screen press.

-Devoluciones de llamadas: responden a eventos táctiles en la pantalla.
+Funciones de devolución de llamada: Responden a los eventos táctiles en la pantalla.

 pressed— Registers a function to be called when the screen is pressed.released— Registers a function to be called when the screen is released.